 2.6.12.1.1 Calibration Factors.
 Determination of calibration factors requires exposure of calibration devices to known concentrations of radon-222 in a radon exposure chamber at carefully measured radon concentrations.
 Since the cells are subject to shipping and handling, they should be recalibrated periodically at radon levels similar to those found in tested buildings.
-Scintillation counting systems used to count exposed cells should be either the system used to calibrate the cell or one calibrated against that system.
+Scintillation counting systems used to count exposed cells should be either the system used to calibrate dagainst that system.